evincarofautumn/kitten/README.md

  * Read the most recent updates to the [ebook][ebook]

- * Read my article introducing some interesting things about concatenative programming, [Why Concatenative Programming Matters][wcpm]
+ * Read my article introducing some interesting things about concatenation programming, [Why Concatenative Programming Matters][wcpm]

  * Watch my lecture describing the theory, history, and implementation techniques of the paradigm, [Concatenative Programming: From Ivory to Metal][cpim]